kormax/apple-home-key/README.md

     - What is the expected command response format.

 There are two problems solving which could help complete the reverse-engineering:
-1. Analysing HomeKit traffic on a real lock:
+1. ~~Analysing HomeKit traffic on a real lock~~:
-    Right now we know which data is being written to a lock as HomeKit does it even with a virtual lock, being able to look at communication with a real device (I assume it can be done via a BLE HomeKit MITM) could help us to understand data structures more in-depth;
+    This part has been analysed and described by [@kupa22](https://github.com/kupa22/apple-homekey);
 2. Decrypting NFC data:
     Response data transferred in STANDARD command is encrypted using a common derived key.
 As of now we know how to get the key generation components, but a problem remains regarding the KDF, as Apple have switched up the static values in order to make reverse-engineering more difficult.
 This is the main issue regarding the protocol.
 Possible solutions could involve:
     - Brute forcing possible static shared info part variants, knowing all keys and an approximate decrypted data format.
 If a combination of words is used this is doeable, otherwise pure luck or SOL.
-    - A divine intervention.
+    - Analysing the applet (If obtained).
+      There is some possibility that the Key applet is situated somewhere in the system.
+One clue that points to it is that a key can be created even when offline.
+So the applet payload is either present in the OS and installed when you add a first key (highly unlikely as auth needed to install applets into the SE), or it is preinstalled during the SE firmware update when you update IOS.
+If the latter is true, `.sefw` files can be analysed, but there is a big possibility that the interesting contents are actually encrypted.

 If you can help with any of the issues, I'm ready to cooperate and provide sample data.
 Feel free to create an issue or a PR.